 Spot X is about half the cost to purchase and operate as inReach.

 InReach is global.
 Spot X is not.
 Check their service area map before you buy.
-North of about 60 degrees north latitude, Globalstar satellites are always to the south, so Spot X will need a good view in that direction.
-Not so for Iridium satellites.
+North of 55 degrees north latitude, Globalstar satellites are always to the south (their orbital inclination is 55 degrees) so Spot X will need a good view in that direction.
+Not so for Iridium satellites; they are in polar orbits.

 Spot X prefers to be upright and have a good sky view.
 InReach is a bit less fussy about device orientation.

 The Spot X interface is clunky and buggy.
 Some examples: odd things sometimes appear on the screen, the back button occasionally takes me through loops of screens that never go anywhere, and keys occasionally take a second or two to respond.
-When the Bluetooth model is paired with a smart device, the experience is much smoother.
+When the Bluetooth model is paired with a smart device, the experience is much smoother (see below).

 The inReach interface is much more highly evolved and smooth.
 When paired with a smart device, everything is seamless.
 InReach is paired to a smartphone using the Earthmate app, which is very good.

-Incoming Spot X messages occasionally start to appear in the preview screen only, and are never inserted into their respective threads.
+Incoming Spot X messages occasionally appear in the preview screen only, and are never inserted into their respective threads.
 Since the preview is overwritten as soon as a new message comes in, this can cause messages to be missed entirely.
-I have made Technical Support aware of this.
 One temporary fix is to delete the offending thread.
 A reset also works for a while.
-Hopefully a future firmware update will address the issue.
+Hopefully a future firmware update will fix this.
 So far, the Bluetooth model hasn’t had this issue.
 (The October 2020 firmware update may have solved this and other issues.)

 Spot X sometimes locks up, requiring a reset, and sometimes turns itself on while just sitting in my flight bag.